 Treatment of Congenital Trigger Thumb

-In a younger child, the surgery should be considered if congenital trigger thumb is not resolved by 12 months of age.
-Most surgical procedures for congenital trigger thumb can be postponed until the age of 2 yrs, but should be operated before 3 yrs because of possible flexion contractures.
+The surgery should be considered if the congenital trigger thumb does not resolve by 12 months of age.
+Most of the cases should be operated before 3 years otherwise there is an increased risk of possible flexion contractures.

-After surgery, active motion of the thumb is encouraged as soon as possible.
+After surgery, an active motion of the thumb is encouraged as soon as possible.

 Complications after Surgery